texfaq/texfaq.github.io/FAQ-boldgreek.md

 ---
+title:  Setting bold Greek letters in LaTeX maths
 section: Symbols, etc.
 date: 2014-06-10
 ---

-# Setting bold Greek letters in LaTeX maths

 The issue here is complicated by the fact that `\mathbf` (the command for setting bold _text_ in TeX maths) affects a select